kitchell/DeepLearningTutorial_LBspectrum/DataPreprocessing.md

 ## Vectorization

 All inputs and targets (data and labels) fed into a neural network must be tensors of floating point data.
 The step of turning the data into a tensor is called *vectorization*.
-A tensor is ...

-examples...

-For the data labels this is done using one-hot encoding, as we have seen already.
+A tensor is a multidimensional array, a generalization of matrices to an arbitrary number of dimensions.
+For example, a matrix is a 2D tensor, a vector is a 1D tensor, a scalar is a 0D tensor etc. In python, these are represented using numpy arrays.
+Your input data should be in a numpy array with the data format 'float32'.
+Data labels can be vectorized using one-hot encoding, as we have seen already.

+Example of data tensors:

+### Vector data

+Vector data should be combined into a 2D array with the size (samples, features).
+One row per sample, one column per feature.

+### Time series or Sequence data

+Time series or sequence data should be in a 3D array.
+Each sample can be encoded as a 2D matrix (one row per feature, one column per timestep) and the samples are combined into a 3D array of size (samples, features, timesteps).

+### Image data

+Image data should be in a 4D array of size (samples, image height, image width, number of channels).
+The number of channels referes to the color channels of the image.
+If it is a greyscale image, then the number of channels is 1.
+If it is a color image, then the number of channels is 3 (RGB or HSV).

 ## Normalization